Priya Parrotta, PhD

 About

-Priya Parrotta is an environmental historian, author, songwriter, singer, composer, and multimedia artist whose work dismantles and transcends borders to unite humans with each other and the more-than-human world.
-Her area of scholarly expertise is the history of tropical beach tourism.
-She is also the Founder and Director of Music & the Earth International, an academic and artistic initiative which explores and celebrates the role of music in fostering environmental dialogue across borders.
+Dr. Priya Parrotta is an environmental historian, composer and singer whose work dismantles and transcends borders to unite humans with each other and the more-than-human world.
+She is the Founder and Director of Music & the Earth International, an academic and artistic initiative which explores and celebrates the role of music in fostering environmental dialogue across borders.
 Priya is a Senior Fellow with the Safina Center, a United States Artists Fellowship nominee, and an elected member of the Royal Historical Society.

-Priya’s original music draws upon her extensive engagement with music from South Asia, Latin America and the Mediterranean; her training as a classical vocalist; and her natural talent as a soul singer.
-She has written, sung and produced eight albums which celebrate the diverse connections between humanity and the biosphere.
-Her songs express environmental critiques, hopes, and calls to action in ways that resonate across geographical, cultural and social divides.
-Through music, she seeks to support a healing planetary consciousness in our fragmented and anthropocentric world.
+Priya’s original music draws upon her extensive engagement with music from South Asia, Latin America and the Mediterranean; her training as a classical vocalist; and her love of genres such as jazz and soul.
+She has written, sung and produced albums which sweep across the world’s diverse musical genres, and celebrate the varied connections between humanity and the biosphere.
+Her internationally acclaimed songs express environmental critiques, hopes, and calls to action in ways that resonate across geographical, cultural and social divides.
+She has also recorded over one hundred covers, dedicated to sensitivity and kindness.
+Through her music, she seeks to support a healing planetary consciousness in our fragmented and anthropocentric world.